juanjgacosta/juanjgacosta/README.md

 - ⚡ Fun fact: ...
 -->

-- 👨‍💻 Mid Level Developer (Full) focused on acoustic research and experience in embedded applications and web development applications for integration with embedded systems.
+- 👨‍💻 Mid Level Developer focused on acoustic research with experience in embedded systems and web development applications for integration with Linux embedded systems.

 - 🧰 I’m currently working at <a href="https://caaas.com.br/">Interlaken</a>